olemb/livemidi/README.rst

 * messages are implemented with Python data classes.
 * messages are always immutable.
 Great news for concurrency.
 * channels are 1-16.
-* attribute types and values are not checked (at least for now).
 * integrates nicely with Geert Bevin's https://github.com/gbevin/SendMIDI and https://github.com/gbevin/ReceiveMIDI tools.
 (Also uses same naming